marymar/vue-harry-potter-quiz-workshop/workshop-steps/step2.md

 }
 ```

-The last thing to do is to use the component element `<quiz />` in the template.
+The last thing to do is to add the component element `<quiz />` in the template.

 ```html
 <template>